ronitnallagatla/dotfiles/README.md

 ## TODO
 - Get nvidia optimus working, battery life is abysmal rn
-- Configure trackpad gestures for i3 navigation, or just get on hyprland
+- Configure trackpad gestures for i3 navigation, or just get on hyprland -- DONE
-- Figure out how to make some apps not tile by default
+- Figure out how to make some apps not tile by default -- DONE

 ## Fetch
 ![neofetch screenshot](./fetch.png)